 Despite declining prices in both fixed and mobile broadband, this type of service is still not affordable for the majority of the population.
 Operators have been pushing hard with competitive low entry-level packages, but the market continues to struggle.

-However, the market has grown very strongly over the past five years from a small base.
-Over the next five years to 2023 strong growth is expected to continue from this very small base as both major fixed broadband operators, PLDT and Globe Telecom continue with their rollouts.
+Over the next five years to 2024 strong growth is expected to continue from this very small base as both major fixed broadband operators, PLDT and Globe Telecom continue with their rollouts.

 There has been a major push by market leader PLDT to offer fibre-based services; Globe has been trying to match the PLDT push where it can.
 PDLT is also deploying hybrid technology, such as G.fast, under a wider three-year program.